Ex-Texas official questions teen's Harvard acceptance

 Clayton, a Republican, held the District 12 seat from 2010 to 2012.
 He uses the Twitter handle @SBOEDist12 despite no longer being on the board.

-Johnson was accepted to 10 schools, including Cornell University and Brown University.
+Johnson was accepted to 10 schools that also included Cornell University and Brown University.

 Information from: The Dallas Morning News, http://www.dallasnews.com